Techno-lad/TimeContract/README.md

 # TimeContract
 A time based contract that transfers control from a "parent/owner" address to a "child" address if a "check in" deadline is missed.
-It builds upon work from the CrowdFund contract.
+It builds on work from the CrowdFund contract.

 UPDATES TO COME:
 * Restricts child address to withdrawing a specific amount.